QRTQuick/QuickRedTechPortfolio/README.md

 - Streamlining development processes
 - Providing modern and reliable solutions for developers of all skill levels

-The portfolio website itself is an interactive showcase with floating `< />` tags, scroll animations, and modern design.
+The portfolio website itself is an interactive showcase with floating `< />` tags, scroll animations, and modern UI.

+**SEO Note:** Each project and section is optimized with proper headings, meta description, and structured data for search engines to recognize **Quick Red Tech as a brand created by Chisom Life Eke**.

 ---